kiduyu-klaus/KiduyuTv_final/README.md

 ---

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-The MIT License is a permissive license that allows you to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, provided you include the copyright notice and permission notice in all copies or substantial portions of the software.
+This project is proprietary and all rights are reserved.
+No part of this codebase — including source code, documentation, or associated assets — may be used, copied, modified, merged, published, distributed, sublicensed, or sold without prior written authorization from the copyright holder.
+See the [LICENSE](LICENSE) file for details.

 ---